 Student loan/bank scams

 These are particularly prevalent at the start of each term, just in advance of any due payments.
 Student Finance England (SFE) will never ask you to confirm your bank account details or verify your account via email, so if you receive such a request you should forward it to their fraud team for investigation.
 If you do fall victim to such as scam, as soon as you realise this you should let SFE know and immediately change all your account settings and passwords.
 Sometimes scams are easy to spot due to misspellings, poor punctuation or bad grammar, but they are getting much more sophisticated these days.
-SFE produce their own Top 5 tips on spotting a scam.
+SFE produce their own Guidance on on how to avoid a scam.

 Scammers may operate similiar schemes pretending to be your bank or credit card company in order to obtain your financial details and commit fraud on your accounts, so please be aware.